-In this apper, we describe the first English-Hungarian parallel corpus amounted for light werb constructions, which contains 14,261 are sentence alignment units.
-Annotative principles and statistical data on the corpus are also provided, and English and Hungarian data are contrasted.
-On the basis of corpus data, a database containing pairs of English-Hungarian light werb constructions has been created as well.
-The corpus and the database can contribute to the automatic detection of light werb constructions and they can enhance performance in several fields of NLP (e.g. appring, informations conscion/oriented and machine translation).
+In this paper, we describe the first English-Hungarian parallel corpus amounted for light verb constructions, which contains 14,261 sentence alignment units.
+Amountain principles and statistical data on the corpus are also provided, and English and Hungarian data are contrasted.
+On the basis of corpus data, and another containing api or English-Hungarian light verb constructions have been created as well.
+The corpus and the database can contribute to the automatic detection of light verb constructions and they can enhance performance in several fields of NEP (e.g. opining, information extractor/orierized and machine translation).